tmdgns107/pnm_hospitalSchedule/README.md

 # AWS Lambda based Pet Hospital Data Update
 This project is an AWS Lambda function that fetches hospital data from a public API, transforms the data, and then updates a MySQL database.
 The function is implemented using TypeScript, and the project includes a Github workflow for deployment.
+This project runs as a CronJob in AWS CloudWatch.

 Table of Contents
 - Installation